Our history

 2023

-• Notable progress on our key priorities, with a sustained level of activity in Québec and advances in sustainable investing that bring us closer to our targets
+• Notable progress on our key priorities, with a sustained level of activity in Québec and advances in sustainable investing to create more value

 • Commissioning of the South Shore branch of the REM, which connects Brossard and downtown Montréal with 5 stations